Keshav-Narula/COMP3005-A3Q1/README.md

 - Change the values of the url, user and password variables, in the Main.java application to match your PostgreSQL database

  # Instructions to run Application
-- Open the keep running the PostgreSQL server with the database where the Students relation is stored
+- Ensure the PostgreSQL server with the database where the Students relation is stored
 - Open and run the Main.java application
 - Change the parameters of the function calls in main as desired